 No-Limit Holdem (NLH, No-Limit Texas Holdem, Texas Holdem) is the poker game of choice for pub poker leagues and professional poker players alike.
-Use this course to improve your NLH tournament strategy and become a better poker player.
+Use this course to learn how to play and then improve your NLH tournament strategy to become a better poker player.

 No-Limit Holdem is a simple game in design, but complex in it’s details.